digshake/CSJavaWUSTL/_sources/Module2-Choice-and-Iteration/topic-3-2-ifs.rst

 |CodingEx| **Coding Exercise**

-   The ``TestCold`` program doesn't work as expected.
+   The ``E05TestCold`` program doesn't work as expected.
 It has 2 errors.
    Run the program with input true, then change the input to false and run again.
    Even when the input is false, the program still prints both messages.
    Fix it to only print both "Wear a coat" and "Wear gloves" when isCold is true.